What Causes Revolutions?

 The study of a revolution is incomplete unless we consider the causes—why did it happen?
 You’ll learn a lot more about revolution and causation in this lesson.
 Jump-start your thinking by exploring the causes of a real-life “social outburst.”

-The two articles in this lesson step are meaty!
-Remember that you can adjust the Lexile level at the top left of the page.
+The two articles here are meaty!
+Remember that you can adjust the Lexile level at the top-left of the page.
 Check out other ideas to support students on pages 4 and 5 of our Reading Guide.

 What causes revolutions?
 Do revolutionary ideals spark people to action?
 Or are economic conditions more important?
 Use these two articles and activity to decide for yourself.